-Over the next few weeks, college students will be returning home for holiday breaks, and before you know it, the summer.
-How you get along will set the stage for a time when many move back to the nest for a more permanent stay.
+Over the next few weeks, college students will be returning home after graduating college or for their summer breaks.
+How you get along will set the stage for what could well become a permanent stay at some point.

-The suggestions below apply for short periods and in the likelihood that your young adult will live with you again after graduation or at some point.
+The suggestions below apply for short periods or longer ones after graduation.
 According to Pew Research Center, young adults are living with parents longer than previously—a median of three years especially for young adults ages 25-34.

 Whatever time you spend together, you are putting the building blocks in place for a long-term friendship.
 To make the transition smoother for everyone, here are some pointers to consider:

 1. Be sensitive to the strong, at times overwhelming emotions your young adult child may be feeling.
 The steep increase in stress, anxiety, and depression among college students is well documented.
-In the spring of 2017, the American College Health Association found that “39 percent of college students reported feeling so depressed that they were having trouble functioning, and 61 percent said that they had overwhelming anxiety in the previous 12 months.”
+The American College Health Association found that “39 percent of college students reported feeling so depressed that they were having trouble functioning, and 61 percent said that they had overwhelming anxiety in the previous 12 months.”

 2. Accept that your order-giving days are over.
 Avoid being adamant or forceful even if you are positive your ideas are right.
 On difficult subjects, offer your thoughts with care.
 You might say, “What I have to say will make me feel better knowing I have offered my opinion whether or not you follow my advice.”
 In short, offer suggestions with care.
 And, remember them for what they are: suggestions, not the laws of the land.